lucasvienna/empire/docs/repository_migration.md

 **Deliverables**:

 - All repository structs converted to function modules
-- All handlers updated to new pattern
+- All handlers updated to the new pattern
 - Performance comparison report

 ### Week 3: Service Layer Migration

-**Goals**: Apply pattern to service layer
+**Goals**: Apply the pattern to service layer

 - [ ] **Day 1**: Convert `BuildingService` to `building_operations`
 - [ ] **Day 2**: Convert `ModifierService` to `modifier_operations`